remichartier/008_SelfDrivingCarAdvancedLaneLinesProject/writeup.md

 #### 1. Briefly state how you computed the camera matrix and distortion coefficients.
 Provide an example of a distortion corrected calibration image.

-The code for this step in "P2_vXX.ipynb" : in paragraph titled "Compute the camera calibration matrix and distortion coefficients given a set of chessboard images."
+The code for this step in "P2_vXX.ipynb" : in paragraph titled "Compute the camera calibration matrix and distortion coefficients given a set of chessboard images.".

 It is divided in 2 parts :
 - Chessboard corner detection
 - Camera Calibration

+The way Camera Calibration works is that we define 2 arrays of points, `objpoints[]` for 3d points in real world space, and `imgpoints[]` for 2d points in image plane.

+We have several chessboard images 'camera_cal/calibration*.jpg' taken from different directions, and we'll process them by doing the following : For each chessboard image :
+    - read it.
+    - using `cv2.findChessboardCorners()`, we'll find coordinates of chessboard corners.
+    - I store and append the corners coordinates into array `imgpoints[]` (2D projection of the chessboard image).
+    - I define coordinates of the chessboard corners as it should appear on a non distorted grid image, using `numpy.mgrid()` function.
+Once done, I append them to `objpoints[]`.

+After processing all those camera calibration chessboard images, we get arrays `imgpoints[]` and `objpoints[]` with all the real corners coordinates of the chessboards and their corresponding expected coordinates in a non distorted grid image of the chessboard.

+With that, I apply openCV function `cv2.calibrateCamera(objpoints,imgpoints,(xSize,ySize),None,None)` to get the distorsion matrix and parameters which will be used to undistort any images taken with this particular camera.

 I then used the output `objpoints` and `imgpoints` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
 I applied this distortion correction to the test image using the `cv2.undistort()` function and obtained this result: